 Hyperpigmentation ReducerLong after your battle with acne is over, your skin can still retain another hallmark of this condition: In many cases, acne scars remain red for years after their associated pimple has healed.
 This redness is called hyperpigmentation, and it is a common symptom of many skin conditions.
 The antioxidant benefits of vitamin C reduce the inflammation associated with hyperpigmentation, which returns the areas of your skin that have been affected by acne scars back to their original, uniform tone.

-Do the Other Ingredients in Our Serum Play a Role?One of the things that makes our Vitamin C Serum unique is that it contains more than just vitamin C. In fact, this topical anti-acne product also contains a number of other ingredients that have also been shown to combat the effects of acne or acne scarring.
+Serum for Acne Scars and Anti Acne Ingredients?One of the things that makes our Vitamin C Serum unique is that it contains more than just vitamin C. In fact, this topical anti-acne product also contains a number of other ingredients that have also been shown to combat the effects of acne or acne scarring.
 Some of these healing ingredients include:

 Hyaluronic acid is naturally occurring in the body, and it promotes skin suppleness.
 In addition, this natural substance also reduces the skin redness that's associated with acne.